 - Determine when to sign a release.
 In order to receive a settlement, the insurance adjuster will require you to first sign a release of your claims in exchange for compensation.
 Even if you are just settling for the property damage to your vehicle, the signed release waives all additional claims against the trucker and his insurance company—some of which you may not know.
 Before you sign on the dotted line, consult with an attorney who can review the release and advise you if the settlement is in your best interests.

-At The Hart Law Firm, our seasoned truck crash attorneys are experienced in negotiating with truck companies' insurance adjusters and are not afraid to file a lawsuit if the settlement offers are not fair.
+At The Hart Law Firm, our seasoned truck accident attorneys are experienced in negotiating with truck companies' insurance adjusters and are not afraid to file a lawsuit if the settlement offers are not fair.
 Start an online chat today or call us at (817) 380-4888 to schedule a free, no-obligation consultation before you agree to a settlement.